John Birmingham (astronomer): Birmingham Lunar Crater

-In 1866, he wrote an essay about the disappearance of a crater on the surface of the moon and the subsequent appearance of a vast luminous cloud in its place.
+In 1866, he wrote an essay about the disappearance of a crater on the surface of the Moon and the subsequent appearance of a vast luminous cloud in its place.
 In its review of the essay, The Irish Times commented: “We know of no paper which contains an equal amount of learning in so brief a space, in so charming a style and manner, and stamps him as a man of learning, eloquence and refined taste combined with genius.”
 In 1883, the Royal Irish Academy presented Birmingham with a gold medal for his valuable contributions to the society's transactions.

 Birmingham Lunar Crater is located near the northern limb of the Moon, and so is viewed from the Earth at a low angle.
 All that survives of the original formation is an irregular perimeter of low, indented ridges surrounding the lava-resurfaced interior.
 The inner floor is marked by several tiny craterlets, and the surface is unusually rough for a walled plain.
 The low angle of illumination allows fine details of this boulder-strewn field to be seen more clearly.
 The Birmingham formation lies just to the north of the Mare Frigoris, and to the east of the W. Bond walled-plain.

 Study of red stars

 John Birmingham, using a 4.5 in Cooke refractor, made a special study of red stars and revised and extended Schjellerup's Catalogue of Red Stars.
 Six hundred and fifty eight of these objects were included.

-He presented this work to the Royal Irish Academy in 1876 and was awarded the Cunningham Medal.
+He presented this work to the Royal Irish Academy in 1876 and was awarded the academy's Cunningham Medal in 1884.
 In 1881 he discovered a deep red star in Cygnus constellation.
 This star is named after him.
 Other subjects on which he published articles included meteor showers, the transit of Venus and sunspots.
 He had correspondence with other leading astronomers.